sauerbraten-chungus/chungusmod/README.md

 A server running Rugby mode can be started with `RUGBY=1 ./sauer_server`.
 If players are carrying the flag in insta ctf, they can shoot a teammate to pass it to them.
 Four different flavors of Rugby are available, check out the config in *script/load.d/1000-rugby-config.lua* and *script/gamemods/* to see which ones.

+**The Hide & Seek configuration**

+A server running Hide & Seek can be started with `HAS=1 ./sauer_server`.
+Players in team "hide" have to hide from the seekers.
+If a hider is caught, he will join the seekers and fight against a time limit to expose the rest of the hiding players.

 **Autoloaded modules**

 As described above, scripts in *script/load.d* will automatically execute once on server launch.
 They introduce some sane default configuration.